sas448/CS1632_Fall2020/syllabus.md

 ## WEEK 1 (Week of 17 AUG)

 * Class 2: Course organization and Syllabus
+  * Submit the TopHat survey questions (due 8/21 on TopHat)
   * Do the [Java Assessment Exercise](exercises/0) (due 8/28 on GradeScope)
   * Fill out the [Partnership Contract](partnership_contract.txt) (due 8/28 on GradeScope)